-On April 1, 2017, the City will begin to implement an updated five year strategic plan to address its priority needs in the areas of affordable housing, community development, and homelessness.
+On April 1, 2018, the City will begin to implement the second program year of its 2017-2021 strategic plan to address its priority needs in the areas of affordable housing, community development, and homelessness.
 In the last five years, the City has mostly recovered from the housing recession and made significant progress in the areas of new economic development, the improvements to quality of life through investments in neighborhoods and the delivery of public services, and the elimination of blighted properties.
 Over the next five years, the City will continue to take a comprehensive approach to affordable housing and community development in an effort to improve the quality of life for its low and moderate income residents.
 Major initiatives include the development of the new wellness center and implementation of the City's updated fair housing plan.